Dirk1980ac/ulysses-board/README.md

 # Limitations

-* No SPI breakout as wa are already using 4 Chips on SPI
+* No SPI breakout as we are already using 4 chips on the SPI bus.
 * DIO 0/1 GPIOs  are 3,3V only (at least for now)

 # Information